Trump with NATO ‘all the way’ on Article 5 as leaders gather at summit

 He expected the summit to be “transformational” for the alliance, he added.

-Washington’s ‘problem with Spain’
+US’s ‘problem with Spain’

-Trump has repeatedly complained that Washington carries too much of the military burden, and questioned whether the alliance should defend members who failed to meet its defence spending targets.
+Trump has repeatedly complained that Washington carries too much of the military burden and questioned whether the alliance should defend members who failed to meet its defence spending targets.

-His administration has demanded that NATO allies agree to increase their defence spending to 5 percent of their gross domestic product (GDP), up from the current target of 2 percent.
+His administration has demanded that NATO allies agree to increase their defence spending to 5 percent of their GDP, up from the current target of 2 percent.

-Nine NATO members currently spend less than the existing 2 percent target on defence, according to NATO estimates.
+Nine NATO members currently spend less than the existing 2 percent target on defence, according to NATO estimates (PDF).

-In response to the US demands to boost defence spending , some NATO countries like Germany and the United Kingdom have already announced major new investments in their militaries, acknowledging the need to respond to the threat posed by Russia, in particular.
+In response to the US demands to boost defence spending, some NATO countries, like Germany and the United Kingdom, have already announced substantial new investments in their militaries, acknowledging the need to respond to the threat posed by Russia, in particular.

-German Chancellor Friedrich Merz said Tuesday that Germany would increase spending to become “Europe’s strongest conventional army”, while the UK, which has already said it will meet the new spending targets, has announced the purchase of a fleet of fighter jets capable of carrying tactical nuclear missiles.
+Chancellor Friedrich Merz said on Tuesday that Germany would increase spending to become “Europe’s strongest conventional army”, while the UK, which has already said it will meet the new spending targets, has announced the purchase of a fleet of jets capable of carrying tactical nuclear missiles.

 But other countries signalled their resistance to the proposed targets, which are to be met by a 2035 deadline.
-Spain, NATO’s lowest defence spender last year, according to NATO estimates, has said it will not be able to meet the target by 2035, calling the figure “unreasonable”.
+Spain, NATO’s lowest defence spender last year, according to the alliance’s estimates, has said it will not be able to meet the target by 2035, calling the figure “unreasonable”.

-Belgium has also indicated that it will not make the 5 percent target, while Slovakia said it reserves the right to determine its own defence expenditure, The Associated Press news agency reported.
+Belgium has also indicated that it will not set the 5 percent target, while Slovakia said it reserves the right to determine its defence expenditure, The Associated Press news agency reported.

 On Tuesday, Trump singled out Spain’s stance, saying: “There’s a problem with Spain.
 Spain is not agreeing, which is very unfair to the rest of them, frankly.”